tachella/complex_systems_ML/readme.md

 with a single tensor of size (N, 1) where N is the number of inputs.
 Submissions that fail to follow this format will receive a score of 0.

+The scripts should be sent to me by email by the 17th of October.

 # Evaluation